Gabriella8080/Starlink-TLE-Propagation/README.md

 # Starlink-TLE-Propagation
-Simple visualisation scripts for propagating Starlink satellite trajectories and simulating orbits around a simplified 3-D Earth model, visually assuming no oblateness.
+Simple visualisation scripts for propagating Starlink satellite trajectories and simulating orbits around a simplified 3-D Earth model (with no oblateness).